-- Demonstrable evidence that the costs presented within the reopener application are justified and efficient, similar to that provided under the original business plan and supporting IT annexes. - Commitment to the use of good practice corporate governance ie a management structure that monitors and approves Programme and Project investments throughout project lifecycles.
-This is recognisable as a sequence of gate approvals as the project matures, its definition becomes less uncertain and potential risk events are understood and, where reasonable, mitigated.
-The maintenance and use of an accredited (eg ISO9001:2015) 'Business Management System' may provide the foundation for such a framework.
+- Demonstrable evidence that the costs presented within the reopenerre-opener application are justified and efficient, similar to that provided under the original business plan and supporting IT annexes. - Commitment to the use of good practice corporate governance ie a management structure that monitors and approves Programme and Project investments throughout project lifecycles.
+This is recognisable as a sequence of gate approvals as the project matures, its definition becomes less uncertainmore certain and potential risk events are understood and, where reasonable, mitigated.
+The maintenance and use of an accredited (ege.g.
+ISO9001:2015) 'Business Management System' may provide the foundation for such a framework.